VibroSim/VibroSim_Simulator/README.txt

 the usual "setup.py" steps on the crackclosuresim2 package.

 The final installation step is to make the MATLAB scripts in the VibroSim_COMSOL package accessible.
-If a VibroSim_COMSOL .mtlbx was included in your archive you can install it using MATLAB's package manager.
+If a VibroSim_COMSOL .mltbx was included in your archive you can install it using MATLAB's package manager.
 Otherwise you can set the MATLABPATH environment variable to point at the VibroSim_COMSOL/m_files subdirectory of